 With my studio being located in the govenmental district of the Netherlands, I was asked by the Supreme Court - my former neighbours - to make a film marking their move from a historic palace to a modern building by KAAN architects.
 The film was the centrepiece of the Royal opening ceremony.
 The original soundtrack is written by Maarten Feteris - the president of the court.

 A commercial for funeral director Bas Poelstra.
 Music by Mattie Poels.

 I often use my music-skills in projects, but when making free work I create music through improvisation.
-Started out with classical piano-lessons, then getting into piano-improvisation to in order to create and not only perform music.
+Starting with classical piano-lessons as a kid, then getting into piano-improvisation to extent my creativity into music.
 Later expanding my studio with electronic (analog) and acoustic instruments to develop a warm hypnotizing sound, influenced by The Cinematic Orchestra, Ennio Morricone, Vangelis, Keith Jarrett, Radiohead, Sigur Rós, Portico Quartet, etc.

 Several years of atmospheric photography.

 is indistinguishable from magic. - Arthur C. Clarke

 Within my employment by tinker imagineers, I was one of the core creatives behind museum Tirpitz in Denmark (architecture by BIG Architects).
 I was the experience designer of an epic 4D projection-mapping show in which the museum room darkens, and we take the audience on a 7-minute trip through 200.000 years of life around Denmark's western coast.
 My role was designing this experience, from paper-prototyping to storyboard to opening, and included the direction of actors, composers, technicians and visual-effects-artists.
 In 2020 the museum already welcomed its 750.000th visitor!
 Watch a short interview with me here. © tinker imagineers